Ehime Maru and USS Greeneville collision: Collision

 the known contacts were located, noted that the haze was still present, and saw no ships in the vicinity.
 At the end of his scan, Waddle announced to the control room crew, "I hold no visual contacts."
 Waddle later explained how he conducted his periscope search:

 Meanwhile, Seacrest was monitoring the ship's fire control console, which graphically displayed the relative position, bearing, and speed of any sonar contacts in the area.
 Seacrest had been monitoring three contacts on his screens, S-12, S-13 (Ehime Maru), and S-14.
 Absorbed in trying to get a clearer picture on S-14's location, Seacrest failed to report the bearing and range of S-13 (Ehime Maru) to Waddle during Waddle's periscope search, which Seacrest's monitors now showed was about 3000 yd away and closing.
 During Waddle's periscope search, Seacrest was busy operating other control room instruments and did not actively monitor his fire control displays.
 After the periscope search was over, and hearing Waddle's report of no visual contacts, Seacrest decided that his information for S-13 was incorrect and manually respotted the S-13 contact on his screen to a distance of 9000 yd away.

 After completing the emergency dive at about 13:40, Waddle invited two of the civilian guests, John Hall, CEO of a Texas oil company, and Jack Clary, a free-lance sports writer from Massachusetts, to operate the controls for the emergency main ballast blow.
 Clary sat in the helmsman's chair and Hall stood at the high-pressure air valve levers, supervised closely by Greeneville crewmen.
 After the two civilians had taken their positions, at 13:42:25 Waddle ordered the maneuver executed, and they threw the control levers as instructed.
 The submarine began its rapid ascent toward the surface.

 At 13:43:15, the rapidly ascending Greeneville surfaced directly under Ehime Maru (21°05.5′N 157°49.1′W), and the submarine's rudder sliced Ehime Maru's hull from starboard to port.
 The people aboard Ehime Maru heard two loud noises and felt the ship shudder from two severe impacts.
-Ehime Maru's bridge crew looked aft and saw the submarine broach the water next to their ship.
+Ehime Maru's bridge crew looked aft and saw the submarine breach the water's surface next to their ship.
 Within five seconds Ehime Maru lost power and began to sink.
 As Waddle watched through Greeneville's periscope, Ehime Maru stood almost vertically on its stern and sank in about five minutes as the people on the fishing ship scrambled to abandon ship.